microsoft/OpenAIWorkshop/labs/Lab_3_chatWithDocuments/Script.md

 Create a bot in Azure Bot Composer:

-1. Open Azure Bot Composer in your local machine.
+1. Open Bot Framework Composer in your local machine.

 2. Select Create New (+) on the homepage.